This article has links to products and services we love, which we may make commission from.

-You can see it from the bridge between Dubai Mall and Souk Al Bahar or reserve an outdoor table at any of the restaurants facing the fountain.
+You can see it from the bridge between Dubai Mall and Souk Al Bahar or reserve an outdoor table at any restaurant facing the fountain.

-The fountain area gets extremely crowded, so there’s a new floating platform which is much closer to the water and you’ll get a much better view.
+The fountain area gets extremely crowded, so there’s a new floating platform that is much closer to the water, and you’ll get a much better view.

-It’s called the Dubai Fountain Boardwalk, and tickets for the are only 25 AED per person.
+It’s called the Dubai Fountain Boardwalk, and tickets for it are only 25 AED per person.

 You can also go on a 30-minute traditional Abra cruise and get even closer to the fountain.
 Don’t forget to pick up physical tickets beforehand because the Abra driver won’t accept any e-tickets.

 It’s a very heartwarming experience to watch the beautiful dancing fountain up close, especially when Andrea Bocelli’s ‘Time to Say Goodbye’ comes on.